How To Help Your NeighborA Distressed Property Study Guide

 Distressed Property is a general term for Real Property that has a defect to its physical appearance or a defect to the Property’s Title.

-The majority of the Properties listed in our “Exclusive Property” app have a defect to their Title and that defect is a delinquency in payments to a lender on Title.
+The majority of the Properties in my database have a defect to their Title, and that defect is a delinquency in payments to a lender with a lien position on the Property Title.
 Below is a typical timeline of a Distressed Property facing Foreclosure, with definitions:

 Notice of Default (NOD)

-This is a notice given to the Property Owner, and is publicly advertised, that a payment has not been made to the lender for more than 4 months.
+This is a notice given to the Property Owner that is publicly advertised, notifying all that a payment has not been made to the lender for more than 4 months.

 Once a Notice of Default is publicized, the Property is in a Distressed Stage called Pre-Foreclosure.